 Grub Customizer gives you graphical control over your GRUB2 bootloader without editing configuration files manually.
 Whether you need to change the default boot entry for a dual-boot system, adjust boot timeouts, or customize your bootloaderโs appearance with themes and background images, Grub Customizer provides an intuitive interface that makes these tasks straightforward.
-By the end of this guide, you will have Grub Customizer installed and ready to manage your boot menu, reorder entries, and apply visual customizations.
+You will have Grub Customizer installed and ready to manage your boot menu, reorder entries, and apply visual customizations.

 Understand Your Linux Mint Version

 Linux Mint uses Ubuntu LTS releases as its package base, but the Mint codename differs from the underlying Ubuntu codename.
-This distinction matters when adding PPAs because some tools reference the Ubuntu codename for package compatibility.
-The table below shows the mapping between Mint versions and their Ubuntu bases:
+Understanding this distinction helps when adding PPAs, since some tools reference the Ubuntu codename for package compatibility.
+The table below maps Mint versions to their Ubuntu bases:

 | Linux Mint Version | Mint Codenames | Ubuntu Base | Ubuntu Codename |